Greginkansas/-openhab-openhab1wiki/Homematic-Binding.md

 	          1 │ Hutschiene                │   3840A6 │    MEQ0023488 │ 0061 │              HM-LC-Sw4-DR │      2.4 │             No │      No
 	────────────┴───────────────────────────┴──────────┴───────────────┴──────┴───────────────────────────┴──────────┴────────────────┴────────

+Suitable combinations of channel and parameter name for your device connected via Homegear can be found at [device reference page](https://www.homegear.eu/index.php/XML_RPC_Device_Reference).

 ### Program examples